infinum/android-library-template/SETUP.md

 - [ ] Update the `.gitignore` file
 - [ ] Update the pull request template
 - [ ] Update issue templates

+[^1]: Define how changes will be documented; e.g. `CHANGELOG.md` file, Releases section in GitHub, usage of additional tools, etc.